levand/immuconf/README.md

 be a colon-delimited list of config file paths.

-If there is neither an `.immuconf.edn` file nor an `IMMUCONF_CFG` environment variabl, the system will throw an error.
+If there is neither an `.immuconf.edn` file nor an `IMMUCONF_CFG` environment variable, the system will throw an error.

 #### Get